LinetOsoro/project_JS_DR_JR_LO/README.md

 Looking at temperature over the decades, we can see a dramatic increase in the median temperature from the 1980s to now.
 In 1980, the median average temperature was around 9 degrees Celsius.
 50% of the 80s had an average temperature between 8.5 and 9 degrees Celsius.
 Overall in the 80s the average temperatures were between 8.5 and 9.5 degrees Celsius.
 In the 2000s, the median rose to 9.75 degrees.
 50% of the 00s had an average temperature below 9.75 degrees with the majority of the average temperatures being between 9.75 degrees and 10 degrees.
 The minimum has increased by 1.25 degrees!

 The ND-Gain Index looks at the readiness of a country to handle climate change through adaptive measures.
 It looks at the economic readiness, the governance readiness, and the social readiness (source: https://gain.nd.edu).
-The map of the ND-Gain Index shows us that countries in Northern Europe are more prepared with higher index values.
+The map of the ND-Gain Index shows us that countries in Northern Europe are more prepared than the rest of the world with higher index values.
 The most prepared countries are Norway, Sweden, Finland, and Germany.
+Germany has a goal of being a clean country by 2030.
+Windmills for clean energy have been installed over Northern Europe and even in the North Sea.
+Countries like Germany and the Netherlands require citizens to sort waste into compost, recycling, and trash.
+Efforts like this lead countries to be more prepared to handle the effects of climate change.

+When looking at the averages for precipitation in the US over the years, it does not look like much has changed.
+However, if there is a lot of rain during the summer and a drought during the spring or fall, the averages will even out.

+The overall take away from the data is that there is s strong correlation between methane and carbon emissions and temperature.
+Livestock production leads to an increase in greenhouse gases being emitted into the atmosphere which is causing the global temperature to rise the the climate patterns to change drastically.

 ## Resources and Data Sets

 Climate Change: Earth Surface Temperature Data: https://www.kaggle.com/datasets/berkeleyearth/climate-change-earth-surface-temperature-data